 This can cause several peaks in the overall impedance that coincide with the resonance frequency of each driver.
 Tweeters are often designed with small Fs impedance peaks (either naturally or damped/tuned) to lessen the spikes in the overall impedance.

 Note that crossovers are used to send specific frequency bands to the drivers that will best reproduce them.
-The increase in high-frequency impedance due to inductive reactance, therefore, will likely only be a result of the tweeter (as no high-frequencies will be sent to the midrange speakers or woofers).
+Therefore, the increase in high-frequency impedance due to inductive reactance will likely only be a result of the tweeter (as no high-frequencies will be sent to the midrange speakers or woofers).

 For more info on speaker crossovers, check out my article What Is A Speaker Crossover Network?
 (Active & Passive).

-Note that each driver may have a different nominal impedance as well that may alter the overall impedance graph dramatically.
+Note that each driver may also have a different nominal impedance, which may dramatically alter the overall impedance graph.

 The Speaker Enclosure & Its Role On Impedance